grosser/ie_iframe_cookies/Readme.md

 IFrames in IE only get the same cookies as normal pages when P3P headers are added<br/>
 => 'iframe-using' IE users get P3P headers on every request<br/>
-ETag pages do not get P3P headers<br/>
+304 Not modified pages do not get P3P headers (via ETag)<br/>
-=> 'iframe-using' IE users do not get ETags
+=> 'iframe-using' IE users do not get 304

 Install
 =======